MINNESOTA COURT RULES

 (a)Subpoenas.

 A corporation, partnership, limited liability company, sole proprietorship, or association may be represented in conciliation court by an officer, manager, or partner, or an agent in the case of a condominium, cooperative or townhouse association, or may appoint a natural person who is an employee of the party or a commercial property manager to appear on its behalf or settle a claim in conciliation court.
 In the case of an officer, employee, commercial property manager, or agent of a condominium, cooperative or townhouse association, an authorized power of attorney, corporate authorization resolution, corporate by-law or other evidence of authority acceptable to the court must be filed with the claim or presented at the trial.
-The authority shall remain in full force and effect only as long as the case is active in conciliation court.
+The authority remains in full force and effect only as long as the case is active in conciliation court.

 "Commercial property manager" means a corporation, partnership, or limited liability company or its employees who are hired by the owner of commercial real estate to perform a broad range of administrative duties at the property including tenant relations matters, leasing, repairs, maintenance, the negotiation and resolution of tenant disputes, and related matters.
-In order to appear in conciliation court, a property manager's employees must possess a real estate license under Minnesota Statutes, section 82.20, and be authorized by the owner of the property to settle all disputes with tenants and others within the jurisdictional limits of conciliation court.
+In order to appear in conciliation court, a property manager's employees must possess a real estate license under Minnesota Statutes, chapter 82, and be authorized by the owner of the property to settle all disputes with tenants and others within the jurisdictional limits of conciliation court.

-(e)Conciliation; Judgment.
+(f)Conciliation; Judgment.

-(f)Failure of Defendant to Appear.
+(g)Failure of Defendant to Appear.

 If the defendant fails to appear at the trial, after being summoned as provided in these rules, the judge may hear the plaintiff and may:

-(1) order judgment in the amount due the plaintiff, including fees, expenses and other items provided by law or by agreement, and where applicable, order return of property to the plaintiff or
+(1) order judgment in the amount due the plaintiff, including fees, expenses and other items provided by law or by agreement, and where applicable, order return of property to the plaintiff; or

 (2) otherwise dispose of the matter.

-(g)Failure of Plaintiff to Appear, Defendant Present.
+(h)Failure of Plaintiff to Appear, Defendant Present.

 Should plaintiff fail to appear at the trial, but defendant appears, the judge may hear the defendant and may: